sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-atir-compliance.md

 When first compliance is not furnished:

-- Audit paragraphs remain pending.
+* Audit paragraphs remain pending.
-- Serious irregularities continue unresolved.
+* Serious irregularities continue unresolved.
-- Recovery cases remain unsettled.
+* Recovery cases remain unsettled.
-- Compliance statistics deteriorate.
+* Compliance statistics deteriorate.
-- The matter may be escalated to higher authorities.

-Repeated failure to furnish compliance may also be reflected in annual audit reports.
+* The matter may be escalated to higher authorities or reflected in annual audit reports.

 ---